We may receive compensation when you click on links to products from our partners.

 For those looking to change their career and have thought about consulting, now may be the time for this hot career.
 Consulting firms generally look for subject matter expertise as well as project/program management skills when considering mid-career hires who don’t have consulting experience.

-There are several ways you can approach consulting as a career alternative – as an independent (working as a contractor for a consulting firm or directly for a client) or as a direct employee of a consulting firm.
-I’ll review leads for both alternatives and some very high level pros and cons for each.
+There are several ways you can approach consulting as a career alternative – as an independent (working as a review leads for both alternatives and some very high-level pros and cons for each.

 - Accenture – Accenture is a well known, highly respected consulting firm.

 - Boston Consulting Group – Also a very well known and highly respected consulting firm.

 - Gartner Research – Gartner provides an overview of company as well as the ability to explore opportunities by business unit.
 I didn’t see a specific link to add a profile, but you can apply through the search jobs function.

 - Capgemini – Capgemini also provides company background, career opportunities as well as how to apply for specific opportunities.
 There is a split between functional roles: Consulting Services, Technology Services, Outsourcing Services, Financial Services and Local Professional Services.
 It looks like you must decide which of the functional roles you would like to explore and conduct your search from the functional area.
 The site also allows registration.